tyagisarthak13/chai-backend/readme.md

 => JWT (JSON Web Token) is a compact, secure way to transmit information between two parties as a JSON object.
 It is commonly used for authentication and authorization in web applications.

 => Pre middleware in Mongoose is allowed to execute custom logic before specific operations are performed on a model instance.
 These operations can include saving documents, validating data, or even removing documents.

+=> Cookies are small pieces of data stored on the user's browser by a website.
+They help websites remember user information, preferences, and session details across visits.